 "Yes, Mum," said Maddy, hanging her head.

 As the bedroom door closed behind her mother, Maddy flopped back onto her bed with a sigh of annoyance.
 She hated meeting her mother's "gentleman lodgers", who rented the spare bedroom on the ground floor of the house, but rarely slept there.
 They always treated Maddy like a child and an irritation, getting in the way of their affairs with Cartimandua.
-The last one had moved out before the Christmas holidays, making it almost a year since Maddy had had to deal with one of her mother's paramours.
-She had hoped to have her mother and their home to herself this summer, but apparently it was not to be.
+The last one had moved out before the winter holidays, making it almost a year since Maddy had had to deal with one of her mother's paramours.
+She had hoped to have her mother and their home to herself this summer, but apparently it was not meant to be.

 Her mother had had to sell the theatre, retaining only part ownership, and a small percentage of the profits.
 That, and the rent from their "gentleman lodgers", kept food on the table and allowed them to live the semblance of a decent life - barely.

 If only Maddy were a young heiress, like the heroines in Freya Lovelace's novels, things would have been different.
-Even when they were orphaned and destitute, it turned out they had a secret inheritance somewhere, and there was always a strong, handsome man nearby to console and protect them in their hour of need.
+Even when they were orphaned and destitute, it always turned out that they had a secret inheritance somewhere, and there was always a strong, handsome man nearby to console and protect them in their hour of need.

 Maddy closed her eyes, imagining that she was the one who must wed Maximo by midnight tomorrow, and how safe and happy she would feel with his strong arms around her ...